mienaikoe/ziyu/Chapters/9_Chapter.md

 <!--
 SHIT DO I KILL CAS OR NOT?
 There doesn't seem to be much justification for a sacrificial society, but Lissa is also like batshit psychopathic.
+Sacrifice can be used to control population in times of hunger.
+There is no hunger here...
+Also used in religion.
+No religion to speak of...
 -->
 But we all must make sacrifices.
 If they choose you, they must give up one of their own "